 BLS data suggests the recent economic woes had a larger negative impact on nonunion workers in the construction industry, overall.
 However, union membership as a percentage of the U.S. construction industry has steadily declined throughout the last 75 years.
 In 1947, approximately 87% of its workforce was unionized.
 During the nadir of the construction industry’s recession in 2010, just 801,000 construction industry workers belonged to a union (13.1% ), the smallest number of union members in recent history.

-Updated state-specific union membership information for various U.S. industries, including the construction industry, will be available at Table II of unionstats.com.
+Updated state-specific union membership information for various U.S. industries, including the construction industry, is available at Table III of unionstats.com and the below maps created by ABC can be downloaded in PowerPoint here.

 Construction Industry Unemployment Increased in 2020